Financial Aid & Scholarship Office

 Verification Questions

 The Financial Aid Account allows you to quickly complete your tasks by allowing you and your parent(s) to e-sign forms and upload documents via your electronic device.
-You may be required to create an account if additional information is needed from you and instructions will be provided to you on your To Do List via your Student Center.
+You will be directed to create an account if additional information is needed from you - instructions will be provided to you on your To Do List via your Student Center.
 Aid will not be disbursed until all your To Dos are completed and your file has been verified.
-If you or your parent experience issues e-signing a form, please contact our office at 530-898-6451 for assistance.
+You will also need to create an account if you are submitting an appeal.

-Approximately 20% of FAFSA and CADAAs are selected for verification, which is essentially an audit of your application.
+The Department of Education or California Student Aid Commission may select you for verification.
+If so, we are required to verify certain information.
+Verification is like an audit, and information reported on your FAFSA or CADAA is compared with the your and/or parents’ tax information and other documents as needed.
+Watch for emails and return all requested items quickly, as financial aid will not be disbursed until verification is complete.
 If your file is selected for verification, you must complete the assigned tasks on your Financial Aid Account and Student Center To Do List before we can disburse aid to you.
-Please complete all required tasks by the June 1 priority deadline or as soon as possible to avoid disbursement delays.
+For the upcoming school year, please complete all required tasks by the June 1 priority deadline or as soon as possible to avoid disbursement delays.

 Upload all requested items ASAP, as aid will be held until verification is complete.
 Please double check your documents for accuracy and completeness before you upload them.